Using electronic legal deposit material at the National Library

 A guide for registered readers

-Regulations introduced in April 2013 give the National Library of Scotland and the other UK legal deposit libraries the legal right to collect, store and preserve the nation's memory in the digital age.
-The content includes online articles and books, and websites.
+The National Library of Scotland has the legal right to collect, store, preserve and give access to the nation's memory in the digital age.

 On this page